antoszy/RoboND-Rover-Project/writeup.md

 1. Applying color thresholding to detect navigable terrain, rock samples and obstacles. **For obstacles an additional mask is created to not consider points that cannot be seen from rover camera, and points too far away from the rover.
 This prevents some additional obstacles detection on navigable terrain.**
 1. Converting thresholded image pixel values to rover-centric coordinates.
 1. Converting rover-centric pixel values to world coordinates
-1. Updating world map. **Special consideration is undertaken to not allow for pixel value overflow when increasing its value.**
+1. Updating world map. **Special consideration is undertaken to not allow for pixel value overflow (255 to 0) when increasing its value.**
 1. Making mosaic image based on analysis outputs.

 The results of the analysis can be seen in *./output/test_mapping.mp4*